lkrubner/futurestay/README.md

 Of HTTP status codes, you should get a 200, a 200, and a 404.

-PHP does not have as many easy-to-embed web servers as the ecosystem of Java or Javascript offers, but this should work for testing and development.

-To test the rate limit feature, set a cookie with a time in the future:
+To test the rate limit feature, set a cookie with a time in the future.
+This is a timestamp many years in the future:

     curl --verbose --cookie "recent_request=2651077198" "http://127.0.0.1:8000/core.php?path=user_json"

 Or, open two web browsers and hit refresh quickly in both of them.
+Sometimes I was able to get this error message in the browser if I hit "refesh" very quickly, but you're at the mercy of what your web browser is doing in the background.
+This is a stateless rate limit that relies on cookies, as such it would be easy for a user to hack, but anything better would require the maintenance of some state.

 To run the high level functional tests, please do this: